bglnelissen/slideToolkit/guides/Readme.md

 --------------

 #### Step 1 - Make shure you have the 'latest & greatest'
 The system must be up-to-date.
 Install updates, answer --yes to everything.
+Make sure you stay on version 12.04 and do not upgrade to Ubuntu 14 (Trusty Tar).
 This can take a while.

 ```
 sudo apt-get --yes update && sudo apt-get --yes upgrade && sudo \